FAQ (Frequently Asked Questions)

 Q14.
 Are non-Japanese language manuals available?

-Please use the language switch at the top of the manual page.
+Please use the language selector at the top of the manual page.

 Q15.
 Do you have any books available?

-“Live2D Textbook: Creating Full-Fledged Animation from Still Illustrations”
+“Live2D Textbook: Full-fledged Animation Created from Still Illustrations”

 Release date: September 10, 2019